George Barnett Smith: Life

 Born at Ovenden, Yorkshire, on 17 May 1841, George Barnett Smith was the son of Titus and Mary Smith.
-He was educated at the British Lancastrian school in Halifax, then traveled to London where he worked as a journalist.
+He was educated at the British Lancastrian school in Halifax, then travelled to London where he worked as a journalist.

 From 1865 to 1868 Smith was on the editorial staff of The Globe, and from 1868 to 1876 on that of The Echo.
 He was subsequently a contributor to The Times.
 With literary tastes and poetical ambition, Smith managed to become a contributor to the major magazines, among them the Edinburgh Review, the Fortnightly Review, and the Cornhill Magazine.

 In 1889 lung trouble forced Smith to leave London for Bournemouth, and for the rest of his life he was an invalid.
 A Conservative government granted him a civil list pension in 1891, and a Liberal government increased it in 1906.
 Writing to the last, he died at Bournemouth on 2 January 1909, and was buried in the cemetery there.